 Holyland Slides (5 of 6)

 Churches of Christ--Texas, Churches of Christ--Texas (Abilene), Churches of Christ, Stone-Campbell Movement, Restoration Movement

 Center for Restoration Studies

-Harold Kennamar Papers.
+[identification of item], [file or folder name], Archie Harold Kennamer Papers, 1979-1989.
 Center for Restoration Studies MS #433.
-Miliken Special Collections, Brown Library.
-Abilene Christian University, Abilene, TX
+Abilene Christian University Special Collections and Archives, Brown Library.
+Abilene Christian University, Abilene, TX.

 Finding Aid created by

 D. Brandon Morrison, Mac Ice, Amanda Dietz